 - Smooths out corners in the most efficient way

 - Maintains momentum (can be useful for low powered cars)

 - Reduces the chances of understeer or oversteer (especially helpful in the rain)

 - Not necessarily going to yield the fastest possible lap times

 Late apex – getting the power on early

 Oddly enough, carrying the highest average speed round corners may not actually be the quickest way around a track.
-If the corner leads onto a straight it can be better to take a late apex, straighten the car out early and get the power on for a high speed exit (Diagram 2).
+If the corner leads onto a straight it can be better to take a late apex, straighten out the car and get the power on earlier for a high speed exit (Diagram 2).
 This is generally regarded as the best strategy for racing, with a slightly lower entry speed but a faster exit speed.
 The amount of grip available is the factor which determines how late you can brake and apex.

-Pros of the modern racing line:
+Advantages of the modern racing line:

 - Increases the chances of a fast lap in a powerful car

 - Allows the power to be applied earlier